 In my personal practice, if I knew that I couldn’t be sued except for things that I truly believe I should get sued over, I could eliminate half of my lab tests, two-thirds of my X-rays and 90 percent of my CT scans because all of those tests are done for my protection, not the patient’s.

-In other words, this doctor admits to ordering tests that can harm and cause risk to a patient – as CT scans and x-rays certainly do – for his own protection to avoid a malpractice lawsuit for which he has insurance.
+This doctor admits to ordering tests that can harm and cause risk to a patient – as CT scans and x-rays do – for his own protection to avoid a malpractice lawsuit for which he has insurance.

 Thankfully, the vast majority of doctors put their patients first.